Kelli Ward reelected Arizona GOP chief following Trump endorsement

 Kelli Ward won a second term as chairwoman of Arizona’s Republican Party on Saturday after receiving an endorsement from former President Donald Trump, his first foray into politics since his term ended.

-In a recorded phone call, Mr. Trump gave his “complete and total endorsement” for another term for Dr. Ward, who has clashed with Republican Gov. Doug Ducey.
+In a recorded phone call, Mr. Trump gave his “complete and total endorsement” for another term for Ms. Ward, who has clashed with Republican Gov. Doug Ducey.
 She played a video of Mr. Trump at the convention.

 The president’s term ended on Wednesday, and it marked his quick reemergence into party politics.
 He has threatened to create a third party if establishment Republicans in the Senate vote against him in his upcoming impeachment trial.

-Dr. Ward narrowly won reelection on a second ballot, by a margin of 51.5 percent to 48.5 percent, over businessman Sergio Arellano.
+Ms. Ward narrowly won reelection on a second ballot, by a margin of 51.5 percent to 48.5 percent, over businessman Sergio Arellano.

-Both candidates appeared on stage at the convention after Dr. Ward won.
+Both candidates appeared on stage at the convention after Ms. Ward won.
 Mr. Arellano said he believed he could “make a difference,” but called for party unity.

 “It’s time for us to unite, come together and win,” he said.

-Dr. Ward hugged him and said, “I’m with you.”
+Ms. Ward hugged him and said, “I’m with you.”

 The Arizona GOP suffered high-profile losses in November, with Mr. Trump losing the state narrowly to President Biden, and Republican Sen. Martha McSally losing her reelection bid to Democratic Sen. Mark Kelly.